This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 So, how long can you expect your gold vermeil pieces to maintain their golden glow?
 While significantly more robust than standard plating, it's crucial to remember it is still a plated finish.
 The gold layer can wear off over time, especially under certain conditions.

 With proper care, gold vermeil jewellery can last for several years.
-However, its actual lifespan depends heavily on:
+However, its actual lifespan depends heavily on several key factors:

-• Care Routine: Consistent, gentle care makes a big difference.
+• Care Routine: Consistent, gentle care makes a significant difference

 The Value Proposition: Is Gold Vermeil Worth the Extra Cost?